Edit Page

 Overview

-Policies in Sails are versatile tools for authorization and access control-- they let you execute some logic before an action is run, to determine whether or not to continue processing the request.
+Policies in Sails are versatile tools for authorization and access control: they let you execute some logic before an action is run in order to determine whether or not to continue processing the request.
 The most common use-case for policies is to restrict certain actions to logged-in users only.

 When to use policies